spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 ```

 !!! tip
     Remember that there are multiple ways to interact with Spacelift.
-You can use the [GraphQL API](../../integrations/api.md), the [CLI](https://github.com/spacelift-io/spacectl), the [Terraform Provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) or the web UI itself if you're feeling fancy.
+You can use the [GraphQL API](../../integrations/api.md), the [CLI](https://github.com/spacelift-io/spacectl){: rel="nofollow"}, the [Terraform Provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs){: rel="nofollow"} or the web UI itself if you're feeling fancy.

 For simplicity, here is the current schema, but it might change in the future: